 University students produce "News at Noon," a news program, and "This Week in Abilene," an events calendar.
 KACU also produces the classical music program "Conductor's Notes."
 Dr. Jazz's "All That Jazz" and "Nightsounds with Kyle McAlister" are both locally produced programs heard only on KACU.
 "The Appetizer" is a syndicated program produced in the Abilene area as well.

 KACU is a public media organization enriching Abilene and the surrounding area with insightful news and entertainment.

 For a copy of the Articles of Incorporation of KACU, Inc., call (325) 674-2441 or mail a request to ACU Box 27820 Abilene, Texas 79699.

-Abilene is home to three universities and Dyess Air Force base, and KACU is intergral to providing students and military personnel with public broadcasting programming.
+Abilene is home to three universities, multiple colleges, and Dyess Air Force base, and KACU is integral to providing students and military personnel with public broadcasting programming.
 Many of these constituents are hearing this programming for the first time.
 KACU is licensed to Abilene Christian University and is part of the school's Journalism and Mass Communications department.
 While not only providing educational information to the region, the station's news anchors, reporters and producers are made up of college students who learn the craft of storytelling and broadcast presentation.
 Employment at KACU is open to students from the three universities in Abilene.

 In a small market, KACU serves as the voice for area non-profits and is one of very few news outlets in the area.
 KACU is an active community partner by engaging in various public arts and culture events.